-- 37. The members of the Security Council encourage the President of the Council to publish a streamlined tentative monthly forecast of the programme of work on the Council website as soon as it has been distributed to Council members. - 38.
-The forecast should be made available in all official languages "for information only/not an official document", and there should be a footnote which reads: "This tentative forecast of the programme of work of the Security Council has been prepared by the Secretariat for the President of the Council.
+38. The members of the Security Council encourage the President of the Council to publish a streamlined tentative monthly forecast of the programme of work on the Council website as soon as it has been distributed to Council members.

+- 39. The forecast should be made available in all official languages "for information only/not an official document", and there should be a cover note which reads: "This tentative forecast of the programme of work of the Security Council has been prepared by the Secretariat for the President of the Council.
 The forecast covers in particular those matters that may be taken up during the month pursuant to earlier decisions of the Council.
-The fact that a matter is or is not included in the forecast carries no implication that it will or will not be taken up during the month: the actual programme of work will be determined by developments and the views of members of the Council."

-Recollected from previous note(s) by the President of the Security Council.

-- 39. The members of the Council have agreed that the following reminder should be placed in the Journal of the United Nations each month: "The monthly tentative forecast has been made available at the website of the Security Council, in accordance with the note by the President of the Security Council dated 19 July 2006 (S/2006/507).
-Copies of the tentative forecast have also been placed in the delegations' boxes and may be collected at the delegations' pick-up areas as of [date]." - 40.
+The fact that a matter is or is not included in the forecast carries no implication that it will or will not be taken up during the month: the actual programme of work will be determined by developments and the views of members of the Council." - 40.
+The members of the Council have agreed that the following reminder should be placed in the Journal of the United Nations each month: "The monthly tentative forecast has been made available at the website of the Security Council, in accordance with the note by the President of the Security Council dated 26 July 2010 (S/2010/507).
+Copies of the tentative forecast have also been placed in the delegations' boxes and may be collected at the delegations' pick-up areas as of [date]." - 41.
 The members of the Security Council agree that the President of the Council should update the provisional monthly programme of work (calendar) and make it available to the public through the Council website each time it is revised and distributed to Council members, with appropriate indication of the revised items.